OpenNewsLabs/c-span_opened_captions_server/README.md

 - Then to get things going setup a 1 minute triggered event in google app script  for `myFunction` under **Resources** -> **All your treiggers**.
 - Watch the text being updated in the google doc every minute.

+The project is currently in active development, feel free to get in touch with any questions.

 ## Contributors